nickirk/nns/README.md

 1. Exploring the possibility to use neural network to represent wavefunction and compute ground state energy in ab-initio systems;
 2. Targeting strongly correlated systems (static correlations)
-3. Exploring sampling scheme similar to DMC.
+3. Exploring different sampling schemes.

 ## Methods